-Epes Sargent says,-
+Epes Sargent says :--

-"The wonderful fact of a future life is, at the present time, either practically ignored, or but faintly entertained, or else ridiculed and rejected by more than three-fourths of the people of Ohristendom; an Atheistic Science lifts its voice and proclaims annihilation as the only consistent creed for a savant; the prayer even of unbelievers is, 'Help thou my unbelief!' and now, when spirits come and reveal themselves palpably to our senses, and claim recognition and get it, and declare to us that death has not destroyed them, or changed their affections, the stupendous demonstration, instead of being welcomed with exultation, is met with the complaint, 'None of them have told us yet about the new life; we are no wiser than of old.'
+"The wonderful fact of a future life is, at the present time, either practically ignored, or but faintly entertained, or else ridiculed and rejected by more than three-fourths of the people of Christendom; an Atheistic Science lifts its voice and proclaims annihilation as the only consistent creed for a savant; the prayer even of unbelievers is, 'Help thou my unbelief!' and now, when spirits come and reveal themselves palpably to our senses, and claim recognition and get it, and declare to us that death has not destroyed them, or changed their affections, the stupendous demonstration, instead of being welcomed with exultation, is met with the complaint, 'None of them have told us yet about the new life; we are no wiser than of old." "'No wiser?'
+Does the fact itself leave us actually no wiser?

 "'No wiser?'
 Does the fact itself leave us actually no wiser?
-Can anyone who laments the loved one gone before, and longs for a re-union, say that the information which these apparitions vouchsafe is 'valueless?'
+Can any one who laments the loved one gone before, and longs for a re-union, say that the information which these apparitions vouchsafe is 'valueless?'
 Valueless?
 And the information they vouchsafe is that the departed still live. . .
 It is not quite correct to say that the spirits tell us nothing about 'the new life.'
 Their accounts of it are as various as their characters.
 As the objective environments of a spirit are supposed to correspond with his moral and mental state, it is quite consistent that the descriptions of their new life by these revenants should differ greatly.